chiptopher/guet/README.md

 `guet set [<initials>, ...]` will register the committers with the given initials to have their names attached to all following commits.

+## Questions

+There is a [Frequently asked questions](.github/FAQ.md) section with some commonly asked questions.

 ## Contribution

 Guidelines for contributions can be found [here](./.github/CONTRIBUTING.md).
 Feel free to